 5. Cluster order picking

-The cluster order picking method also allows pickers to work on multiple orders at the same time.
+The cluster picking method also allows pickers to work on multiple orders at the same time.
 However, instead of concentrating on similar SKUs (items) for multiple orders, pickers pick a variety of items for multiple orders.
 Although there are a few different ways to accomplish this (such as with vertical lift modules or carousels), the most common method is for a picker to have a cart loaded with multiple containers.
-The use of an order picking cart or collaborative mobile robot helps pickers keep orders organized to reduce errors.
+The use of a picking cart or autonomous mobile robot helps pickers keep orders organized to reduce errors.

 6. Wave order picking